RAF Fiskerton: Current use

 Very little now remains of the old airfield.
 Land which once formed part of the aerodrome was donated by the owner, the late Geoff Stuffin, so a memorial to 49 and 576 Squadrons could be erected.
 Today the memorial can be found on the side of the road near the old main runway together with a plaque recording the generosity of Mr Stuffin.
+The majority of the rest of the airfield was handed back to the farmers.